 Software is amortised over the expected life of the asset which is generally not more than 5 years.
-Other intangibles include costs relating to the AOC (Air Operators Certificate), which is an essential cost to running the business.
+Other intangibles relate to the AOC (Air Operators Certificate), which is an essential cost to running the business.
 The certificate has an indefinite life and without the certificate the operation cannot perform legally and as such amortisation is not charged.